nwithan8/tauticord/documentation/DOCUMENTATION.md

 - Custom emoji (overrides the default emoji for the statistic)
 - Voice channel ID specification (rather than letting Tauticord auto-generate the channel)

+"Recently added" statistic voice channels also have the following additional customization options:

+- Custom time frame (how many hours to consider something "recently added")

 ## Activity Statistics

 Activity statistics are about live activity taking place on the Plex server.
 This includes: